 Environmental education to local children

-Toyota Boshoku has implemented a programme since fiscal 2013 that involves visiting local elementary schools to introduce the environmental activities being undertaken by Toyota Boshoku to children and get them to think about environmental conservation activities they could undertake themselves.
-In fiscal 2016, three of the key areas we wanted to convey were mitigating global warming, reducing waste and conserving water resources.
-We had the children think about activities that they could do at school and home through group discussions.
+Toyota Boshoku has implemented a programme since fiscal 2014 that involves visiting local elementary schools to introduce the environmental activities being undertaken by Toyota Boshoku to children and get them to think about environmental conservation activities they could undertake themselves.
+We held discussions on three topics in fiscal 2018, namely global warming, reducing waste and conserving water resources, to increase understanding of the importance of environmental activities and deepen the children’s learning.

 Environmental education to company members